SEARCHING FOR BORIS WEISFEILER

 January 2005.
 It has been twenty years since my brother, Boris Weisfeiler, vanished while on a hiking trip in Southern Chile.

-To learn more about Boris and my efforts to find him take a look at the photo album “Searching for Boris” below.
-The album includes pictures of Boris Weisfeiler from 1970’s and early 1980's, pictures from my November 2004 trip to Chile when I visited Colonia Dignidad.
+To learn more about Boris and my efforts to find him take a look at the photo album “Searching for Boris”.
+The album includes pictures of Boris from 1970’s and early 1980's, pictures from my November 2004 trip to Chile when I first visited Colonia Dignidad.
 Also included are photos taken in 1985 and in 2002 of the location where Boris was last seen.

 November 2001.
 There are more than 1,100 desaparecidos (disappeared persons) in Chile and one of them is a U.S. citizen - Boris Weisfeiler.
 A Russian-born mathematics professor at Pennsylvania State University, Weisfeiler vanished while on a hiking trip near the border between Chile and Argentina in the early part of January 1985.
 After a quick and cursory investigation, Chilean authorities concluded that Weisfeiler had drowned in the Los Sauces River during his trip.